TREASURIES-Yields jump as consumer spending beats expectations

 -0.50

-(Additional reporting by Herb Lash in New York; Editing by Kirsten Donovan)
+(Reporting by Karen Brettell; Additional reporting by Herb Lash in New York; Editing by Kirsten Donovan and Andrea Ricci)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.